Overview and History

 Our community center fosters community and dignity in refugee neighborhoods, as well as ensuring that basic food and housing needs are met.
 CRP provides basic-needs assistance to hundreds of families through in-kind aid, information and referral services, and a monthly food-voucher program that provides eligible households with coupons to purchase fresh produce and groceries.
 CRP’s Family Resource and Community Center offers many activities and learning opportunities to allow refugees to begin to rebuild the communities they lost after fleeing their home countries.

 CRP’s strengths include a wealth of knowledge about the refugee community in East Amman and strong relationships with the beneficiaries we serve.
 The community center is a place where many refugees spend their days.
 Because of this, CRP has cultivated strong grassroots support from beneficiaries, many of whom go on to become volunteers, helping to assist their neighbors to access programs and services.
 CRP also has built relationships with several partner organizations who join us in our mission.

-Collateral Repair Project will also soon be opening a second center in Amman, located in Wasat al-Balad.
-The new center will focus on Sudanese and Yemeni refugees.
+Collateral Repair Project recently opened a second center in Amman, located in Wasat al-Balad.
+The new center focuses on assisting Sudanese, Somali and Yemeni refugees.

 Collateral Repair Project is a 501(c)(3) organization in The United States of America and is registered with Jordan’s Ministry of Social Development.